3DCoded/DynamicMacros/README.md

 ## How Dynamic Macros Work

 Your macros are written in a `.cfg` file, then the relative path to that file is configured in a `[dynamicmacros]` config section.
-The config files are read and parsed every time you run the macro, allowing you to update macros without restarting Klipper.
+The config files are read and parsed every time you run the `DYNAMIC_MACRO` command, allowing you to update macros without restarting Klipper.

 ## Get Started
 Follow the [Tutorial](https://3dcoded.github.io/DynamicMacros/tutorial) to get started with Dynamic Macros.